 For what seems like a year now, I’ve been in casual talks with MITx about helping them out with video editing whenever there’s an overflow or looming deadline crunch.
-Patience is a virtue, so they tell me, and in late August we began working together!
+Patience is a virtue, so they tell me, and earlier this year we began working together!
 I’ve edited some mind-boggling content about chemical engineering, created a snazzy PPT template, and the videos I most enjoyed editing are surprisingly online already!

 Almost as soon as I handed in the final video, the course went live!
 As is usual when I work on educational course material, I was NOT involved in the preview video on the website’s main page.